 Now is a very exciting time to be involved in gun collecting.
 Many modern and antique collectible handguns and long guns are coming on the market as the WWII generation are dying and a younger generation is inheriting pieces or whole collections.
 Often times the surviving spouse or other heirs don't have an interest in guns.
 The internet has opened up accessibility to individual pieces and collections unlike anything in history!
 Values are soaring on many out-of-production Colts.
 Winchester values have climbed since production ceased when they went out of business in 2006.

 One of my favorite things to do in the Fall is to go to the Turkey Shoots.
-For those of you that may not know what I'm talking about, a Turkey Shoot is where a bunch of guys bring their shot guns to an event usually sponsored by a Community Center or Volunteer Fire Department.
+For those of you that may not know what I'm talking about, these Shooting Events are where a bunch of guys bring their shot guns to an event usually sponsored by a Community Center or Volunteer Fire Department.
 The sponsor provides the shells and paper targets and the shooters pay $3 to $5 to compete for a prize, usually a ham or turkey.

 The 16 gauge shotgun and .32 caliber handgun cartridge.